Skip to main content

 In Uganda

-More than half of Uganda’s estimated 2M coffee producing smallholders live in poverty, with yields typically around 250 kg per hectare for Arabica and 400 kg for Robusta.
+More than half of Uganda’s estimated 2 million coffee-producing smallholders live in poverty, with yields typically around 250 kg/ha for Arabica and 400 kg/ha for Robusta.
 Less than 3% of farmers currently stump at scale.
-Similar to Ethiopia, support with rejuvenation and nutrition can double yields, though regional nuances require thoughtful adaptations.
+As in Ethiopia, support with rejuvenation and nutrition can double yields, though regional nuances require thoughtful adaptations.
 Uganda's biannual harvests mean coffee trees almost always carry cherries or flowers, raising the psychological barrier to rejuvenation.
-Inorganic fertilizer is only used by 15% of farmers, and amounts applied are well below what is required for a sustainable production for the household.
-Our activities in Uganda work towards changing this status quo.
+Inorganic fertilizers are used by only 15% of farmers, and application rates are well below what is required for to sustain household livelihoods.
+Our work in Uganda aims to change this status quo.